 She glanced at the police cruiser parked nearby, its windows fogged with condensation.
 A figure sat in the backseat, hunched and still, his silhouette a dark stain against the glass.

-As Wilkins opened her car door, she caught a clearer glimpse of the figure—Charlie No-Face, his hood gone, his face exposed under the cruiser’s dim interior light.
-Her breath caught, a gasp she couldn’t stifle.
-His face was a nightmare of flesh, a grotesque tapestry of scars that seemed to writhe in the shadows.
+As Wilkins opened her car door, she caught a clearer glimpse of the figure.
+It was Charlie No-Face, his hood gone and his face exposed under the cruiser’s dim interior light.
+Her breath caught in her throat, and she couldn’t stop a gasp.
+His face was a nightmare of flesh, a grotesque blend of scars that seemed to move in the shadows.

 His skin was melted, puckered into uneven ridges, as if fire had poured over his bones and hardened there.
 His nose was a gaping cavity, a black void where cartilage should have been.
 His mouth was a crooked slash, barely a seam, with no lips to soften it.